 Additional Computing Resources

 Many individual departments in the school provide additional computing resources for students in their department.
 Students should check with their department administrators to determine what resources are available to them.

-Funded research computing accounts are available on the school’s Information Technology Department computers and High Performance Computing Cluster for a fixed annual fee.
+Funded research computing accounts are available in Cambridge on FAS’s High Performance Computing Cluster for a fixed annual fee.